 Alsatian brioche Kuglof is a yeast based cake.
 Such as brioche, often baked with raising, nuts or dried fruit in it.
 Decorated with shaved or blanched almonds and icing sugar.
-It is sweet yeast brioche and it can be served dry as it is.
-But most of the time it is served with slice of butter, jam, marmalade or sometime even with ham.
+It is sweet yeast brioche, and it can be served dry as it is.
+But most of the time it is served with a slice of butter, jam, marmalade or sometime even with ham.

 Why the mini version of Alsatian brioche kuglof

 As I promised last week, I am writing down this recipe for Kuglof.
 I made a little twist!
 Instead of making big size bundt cake Kuglof, I decided to go with mini version.
 And It is much cuter, then I thought!!
 Well judge for yourself, isn’t it cute?